mariusrostad/best-practice/rust/README.md

 Owns the Postgres connection pool and embedded SQL migrations. `database::setup` connects and runs all pending migrations, while `database::connect` and `database::migrate` can be used separately.
+The server calls `database::setup` at startup, so there is no separate migration command.

 The server passes the connection URL to `database::setup`.
 It reads `DATABASE_URL` when set and otherwise uses the Postgres instance in the